pswhdev/pepe-beach-haven/README.md

 - __Reasons section__

   - The reasons section points out to the user the advantages of staying in the accommodation beign advertised.
-  - The users are going to want to stay at that appartament so that they have access to all the listed benefits, such as the proximity to the beach, good internet quality, shops, bars and restaurants nearby and the views.
+  - The user is going to want to stay at that appartament so that they have access to all the listed benefits, such as the proximity to the beach, good internet quality, shops, bars and restaurants nearby and the views.

 ![Advantages](documentation/advantages.png)

 - __The Map__

   - The map shows the exact location of the building where the accomodation is situated.
-  - The users can than see the area and the distances to different locations they may be planing on going to for instance.
+  - The user can than see the area and the distances to different locations he may be planing on going to for instance.

 ![Map](documentation/map.png)